Bayswater, Western Australia: Education

 The first school to open in Bayswater was Bayswater Primary School, established in 1894 as the Bayswater State School on Murray Street, near the Bayswater town centre.
 It caters to 60 Kindergarten students and 370 students between Pre-Primary and Year 6 as of 2020.
-It became an independent public school in 2020, and is listed on the City of Bayswater Local Heritage Survey.
 The school received a bell from a railway locomotive in 1904.
 Used to call the children into class, it remains to this day, despite calls for modernisation and is the reason behind the school's motto "Ringing True".

 In 1936, St Columba's School, a private Catholic primary school on Roberts Street, opened to students.
 It caters to almost 500 students from Pre-Kindergarten to Year 6.
-The church on the site is listed on the City of Bayswater Local Heritage Survey.

 The third school and second public school to open in Bayswater is Hillcrest Primary School, which opened in 1950.
 On Bay View Street, atop the crest of a large hill, it caters to 61 Kindergarten students and 364 Pre-Primary to Year 6 students as of 2020.
-It became an independent public school in 2020.
-The school is listed on the City of Bayswater Local Heritage Survey.

 In 1985, Durham Road School opened in Bayswater.
 This school caters to students with intellectual and physical disabilities from Kindergarten to Year 12, serving students from all over Perth.
 The school had 200 students as of 2020.

-There are no secondary schools in Bayswater, but parts of the suburb are in the local intake areas for John Forrest Secondary College and Hampton Senior High School, both of which are independent public schools in Morley for students in Years 7 to 12.
-Also, just north of the suburb boundary with Bedford is Chisholm Catholic College, a private Catholic high school.
+There are no secondary schools in Bayswater, but parts of the suburb are in the local intake areas for John Forrest Secondary College and Hampton Senior High School, public high schools in Morley.
+In Bedford is Chisholm Catholic College, a private Catholic high school.

 Governance

 Local

 Bayswater is in the City of Bayswater local government area.
 It lies mostly within the City's west ward, although there is a small portion of the suburb within its central ward.
 Elections are held on the third Saturday of October in every odd year, and councillors are elected to four-year terms.
-Councillors for the west ward are Lorna Clarke and Giorgia Johnson, whose terms expire in 2025, and Dan Bull, whose term expires in 2023.
-Councillors for the central ward are Assunta Meleca, whose term expires in 2025, and Sally Palmer and Steven Ostaszewskyj, whose terms expire in 2023.
+The councillor for the west ward is Giorgia Johnson, whose term expires in 2025.
+Councillors for the central ward are Assunta Meleca, whose term expires in 2025, and Steven Ostaszewskyj, whose term expires in 2027.
 Between 1897 and 1983, the suburb of Bayswater was the council seat of the City of Bayswater, which was known then as the Bayswater Road Board and later as the Shire of Bayswater.
 Among the buildings that have been used as offices for the Roads Board are Halliday House in 1897, the Bayswater Drill Hall on Murray Street from 1907 to 1914, and an office on Leake Street from 1914 to 1983.